cccs-jp/assemblyline_client_scripts/README.md

 - You will need at least Python 3
 - You will need the `assemblyline_client` and its dependencies installed.
   [HOW-TO](https://cybercentrecanada.github.io/assemblyline4_docs/docs/user_manual/assemblyline_client.html)
+- For the offline installation of these packages and libraries, see the Offline Installation section

 In general:
 - You will need the URL of an Assemblyline instance that you have an account on.
   - Want to create your own Assemblyline instance?
 [HOW-TO](https://cybercentrecanada.github.io/assemblyline4_docs/docs/installation.html)